TimS120/Landmark_Based_Lane_Detection/README.md

 # 🚗 Landmark-Based Lane Detection Using Traffic Cones (YOLOv8 + RealSense)

-This project implements a cone-based **landmark lane detection system** designed autonomous navigation in a **model city lab environment**.
+This project implements a cone-based **landmark lane detection system** designed for autonomous navigation in a **model city lab environment**.
 It uses an **Intel RealSense RGB-D camera** and a **custom-trained YOLOv8 model** to detect cones, estimate depth, and form a drivable centerline path in real time.

 # 🧪 Research Question